-- 1. to elect eight members of the Company's board of directors (the "Board") to hold office until the next annual meeting and until their respective successors are duly elected and qualified; - 2. to amend the Company's 2017 Equity Incentive Plan (the "2017 Plan") to increase the total number of shares of the Company's Class A common stock available thereunder by an additional 1,250,000 shares, from 1,250,000 shares to 2,500,000 shares; - 3. to approve the 2021 Employee Stock Purchase Plan (the "ESPP"), which provides for employees and other service providers of the Company and its parent companies, subsidiaries and affiliates to purchase shares of the Company's Class A common stock; - 4. to ratify the appointment of Rosenfield and Company, PLLC ("Rosenfield & Co.") as the Company's independent registered certified public accounting firm for the year ending December 31, 2021; and - 5. to transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. to elect nine members of the Company's board of directors (the "Board") to hold office until the next annual meeting and until their respective successors are duly elected and qualified; - 2. to amend the Company's 2017 Equity Incentive Plan (the "2017 Plan") to increase the total number of shares of the Company's Class A common stock available thereunder by an additional 2,500,000 shares, from 2,500,000 shares to 5,000,000 shares; - 3. to approve an amendment to our certificate of incorporation to increase the total authorized shares from 100,000,000 to 200,000,000, comprised of 140,000,000 million shares of Class A common stock, 20,000,000 shares of Class B common stock and 40,000,000 shares of preferred stock, of which 10,000,000 are classified as Series A preferred stock; - 4. to ratify the appointment of Rosenfield and Company, PLLC ("Rosenfield & Co.") as the Company's independent registered certified public accounting firm for the year ending December 31, 2022; and - 5. to transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.

-The Board has set the close of business on May 13, 2021 as the record date for the determination of stockholders who will be entitled to notice of and to vote at the Annual Meeting (the "record date").
+The Board has set the close of business on May 16, 2022 as the record date for the determination of stockholders who will be entitled to notice of and to vote at the Annual Meeting (the "record date").
 The list of stockholders entitled to vote at the Annual Meeting will be available for inspection by stockholders for any purpose germane to the annual meeting during normal business hours at the Company's headquarters at least ten days before the Annual Meeting.